Boizenburg: History

 The German name Boyceneburg was first documented in 1158.
 The written form changed to Boiceneburg (1171) and then Boizeneburg (1195).
-The old Low German name for the town and river (Boize) likely stems from the Slavic boj for war (boj-burg = war-castle).
+The old Low German name for the town and river (Boize) likely stems from the Slavic boj for war.

-Boizenburg suffered during the Thirty Years' War and its old castle was burnt down by Swedish troops in 1628.
-In 1709 the church and 160 or more medieval dwellings were incinerated by a fire.
-The Town Hall was rebuilt in 1712 and the layout of the town was redesigned by Prussian architects sent from Schwerin.
-They focused on incorporating efficiency of movement with fire-resistance, better sanitation and public space.
+Boizenburg suffered during the Thirty Years' War, and its old castle was burnt down by Swedish troops in 1628.
+In 1709, the church and 160 or more medieval dwellings were incinerated by a fire.
+The Town Hall was rebuilt in 1712, and the layout of the town was redesigned by Prussian architects sent from Schwerin.
+They focused on incorporating efficiency of movement with fire-resistance, better sanitation, and public space.

-During the Napoleonic Wars French troops were quartered in Boizenburg in 1807.
+During the Napoleonic Wars, French troops were quartered in Boizenburg in 1807.
 A battle was fought with the retreating French army near Boizenburg in 1813.

 From 1815 to 1918, Boizenburg was part of the Grand Duchy of Mecklenburg-Schwerin.
-In 1826 a highway was built, connecting Hamburg, Berlin and subsequently Boizenburg (Highway "B5").
-In 1846 the railway between Berlin and Hamburg was constructed.
+In 1826, a highway was built, connecting Hamburg, Berlin, and subsequently Boizenburg (Highway "B5").
+In 1846, the railway between Berlin and Hamburg was constructed.
 Boizenburg was included with its own train station along this important route.

 The shipbuilding yard Lemmsche founded in 1793 became highly industrialized in 1852 and produced many wooden and steel ships.
 The shipbuilders Thomsen & Co supported the German war effort during World War II.
 In 1973 the SED reactivated the shipbuilding facilities for the production of smaller inland ships for the USSR.
 After being privatized in 1989, the yard was declared bankrupt in 1997.
-Today smaller independent companies are active in the old ship yard.
+Smaller, independent companies are active in the old shipyard.

 The Boizenburg Tile Factory established by Hans Duensing in 1903, became Europe's largest tile manufacturer by 1937.
 After being re-established in 1991, it remains one of the town's main employers.
 Artistic impressions of the tile work produced in Boizenburg—particularly in the Art Nouveau style - can be found at the Erstes Deutsches Fliesen Museum.